- Pay attention to your surroundings, especially while walking in new neighborhoods.

 - Create a safety plan – just in case you need it.

 You may have a new kind of freedom during your teen years.
 Your parent(s) or guardian(s) may give you more responsibilities and the chance to spend more time with your friends.
-This extra time with your friends may put you in new or different social situations in new neighborhoods.
-You now have the important job of making more decisions for yourself and keeping yourself safe while you are having fun.
+You may find that you are in new or different social situations that are in unfamiliar neighborhoods.
+You now have the important job of making more decisions for yourself and keeping yourself safe while you are still having fun.
 If you forget about your safety, your fun can quickly turn into danger.